Hydronics For Domestic Installations

 • Single pipe systems.

-By the end of the day hopefully some old myths will be highlighted, hydronics will make a bit more sense and you will be able to increase system efficiency with just a tweak or two.
-Plus, design & commission better & bigger domestic systems.
+By the end of the day hopefully some old myths will be highlighted, hydronics will make a bit more sense and you will be able to increase Gas fired system efficiency with just a tweak or two.
+For ASHP you will be able to confidently determine what, and only what needs changing or upsizing Plus, design & commission better & bigger domestic systems.
 At the very least it will be an eye opener.

-This is an informal day for like-minded installers.
+This is an informal two-day course for like-minded installers.
 There is no ‘pass mark’ nor qualification at the finish.
-It’s about how and why we do things now, moving on to why we need to look at leaving the old methods behind, plus continuing on to understand more about controlling hydromics to make our systems more efficient for no extra financial investment to the customer.
-There is a lot of free energy out there that can be used if we commission our systems correctly.
+It’s about how and why we do things now, moving on to why we need to look at leaving the old methods behind, plus continuing on to understand more about controlling hydronics to make our systems more efficient for no extra financial investment to the customer.

 Priority Domestic Hot Water (PDHW) for the Intergas boiler range, including multiple zoning and an introduction to open therm controls.